Registration of Entities for Undertaking CSR Activities – Procedure

 1. A company formed under Companies Act section 8, or a public trust or a society, which are registered as per the provisions of section 12A and 80 G of the Income Tax Act, formed by the company, either in single or along with any other company; or

-2. A company which was formed as per section 8 of the Companies Act or a registered trust or a registered society, which was formed by the Central Government or State Government; or
+2. A company which was formed as per section 8 of the Companies Act, or a registered trust or a registered society, which the Central Government or State Government formed; or

 iii.
 Any entity which was formed as per the Act of Parliament or a State legislature; or

-1. A company which is formed under section 8 of the Act, or a public trust which is registered or a society which is registered under section 12A and 80G of the Income Tax Act, 1961, and has aset track record of not less than three years in conducting similar activities.
+1. A company that is formed under section 8 of the Act, or a public trust that is registered, or a society that is registered under section 12A and 80G of the Income Tax Act, 1961, and has an asset track record of not less than three years in conducting similar activities.

-And it should be noted that if company registration online is carrying on the CSR Activities or projects on itself then the requirement for the filing of form CSR-1 shall not be applicable.
+It should be noted that if a company registers online and undertakes CSR Activities or projects on its own, then the requirement for filing Form CSR-1 shall not be applicable.

 Documents Mandatorily Required for Filing of Form CSR-1